-Apache, Nginx and Microsoft IIS webservers will transparently combine multiple forward slashes into a single forward slash when matching URLs to [file] locations.
-The advantage being that if a user requests “/docs///page.html” the server can match that to and send back “/docs/page.html” without extra configuration.
+Apache, Nginx, and Microsoft IIS webservers will transparently combine multiple forward slashes into a single forward slash when matching URLs to [file] locations.
+The advantage with this behavior is that if a user requests “/docs///page.html” the server can match that to and send back “/docs/page.html” without extra configuration.
 Unfortunately, today’s web browsers don’t perform the same feat of magic in the same circumstances which creates some bad problems for anyone using relative URLs.

-This problem can be tackled by website administrators at two ends: By using canonicalizating redirects on the server and by adding a base element on each of the pages.
-Lets look at both approaches in turn:
+This problem can be tackled by website administrators at two ends: By using canonicalizing redirects on the server and by adding a base element on each of the pages.
+Let’s look at both approaches in turn:

 1. Redirect addresses with double-slashes to their single-slash equivalent

 Please note that this will only redirect one occurrence of double-slashes.
 An address path like “/this//fine///example.html” will require three separate redirects to end up at “/this/fine/example.html”.
 This will slow down the page-loading considerably as it will require four round-trips back and forth between the server and browser before the browser finally starts loading the page.
 This scenario isn’t very likely and will only affect a small subset of users.

 Quick clarification before proceeding: I’m not talking about protocol-neutral addresses here; URLs that starts with two slashes instead of specifying the protocol as either HTTP or HTTPS.
 This article only touches on the path section of a URL.

 Configuration example for Nginx